Hausdorff gaps and towers in P(\omega)/Fin: Introduction

-The theory of towers is a debtor of theory of gaps but it is not an ungrateful one.
-In fact, analysis of the property of being special tower has led us to an example of a gap which is special but not equivalent to a Hausdorff gap (Example \ref{special-nonLO}).
-In \cite{scheepers} Scheepers asked about the existence of such an object.
-Hirschorn in \cite{hirschorn} answered this question affirmatively.
-Our example is of different sort than this of Hirschorn and it has a simpler description.
-In Section \ref{gaps-towers} we offer also other examples of this kind.
-Many of them exist in any model obtained by adding $\om_1$ Cohen reals.
+The theory of towers is a debtor of the theory of gaps, but it is not an ungrateful one.
+In fact, the analysis of the property of being a special tower has led us to an example of a gap which is special but not equivalent to a Hausdorff gap (Example \ref{special-nonLO}).
+In \cite{scheepers} Scheepers asked about the existence of such an object and Hirschorn in \cite{hirschorn} answered this question affirmatively.
+Our example is of a different sort than the one of Hirschorn and it has a simpler description.
+Namely, Hirschorn showed that there is a special gap which does not satisfy a certain weaker condition than being Hausdorff (we call it \emph{left-oriented}).
+We present an example which is left-oriented but not Hausdorff.
+In Section \ref{gaps-towers} we offer other examples of this kind (many of them exist in any model obtained by adding $\om_1$ many Cohen reals).
+In particular, we prove the consistent existence of a Hausdorff gap $(L_\alpha, R_\alpha)_{\alpha<\omega_1}$ such that $(R_\alpha, L_\alpha)_{\alpha<\omega_1}$ is not Hausdorff (Example \ref{uninvertible-haus}), a special gap $(L_\alpha,R_\alpha)_{\alpha<\omega_1}$ such that neither $(L_\alpha,R_\alpha)_{\alpha<\omega_1}$ nor $(R_\alpha,L_\alpha)_{\alpha<\omega_1}$ are left-oriented (Example \ref{ex-non-oriented}), and a gap $(L_\alpha,R_\alpha)_{\alpha<\omega_1}$ which is left-oriented but not Hausdorff and $(R_\alpha,L_\alpha)_{\alpha\in\omega_1}$ is special but not left-oriented (Theorem \ref{David0}).
+At the end of Section \ref{gaps-towers} we come back to towers to construct a special non-Hausdorff tower which is not equivalent to a Suslin tower.

 Towers are often used as a combinatorial tool in set theory, set theoretic topology and functional analysis.
-E.g.\ towers give rise to ordered compacta being continuous images of $\om^*$.
-Bell in \cite{Bell} used a tower to construct a compact separable space which does not continuously map onto $[0,1]^{\om_1}$ and which does not have a countable $\pi$-base.
-In \cite{KunenDouwen} non-special tower generates L-space and S-space being subspaces of $P(\om)$ equipped with the Vietoris topology.
-However, no additional properties of towers are usually needed (with the exception of the last result), except possibly of some maximality properties, like generating a dense ideal, or a maximal ideal.
+E.g.\ Stone spaces of Boolean subalgebras of $\mathcal{P}(\omega)$ generated by towers (and $[\omega]^{<\omega}$) are ordered compacta being continuous images of $\om^*$.
+Bell in \cite{Bell} used a tower to construct a compact separable space which does not continuously map onto $[0,1]^{\om_1}$ and which does not have a countable $\piup$-base.
+In \cite{KunenDouwen} a non-special tower generates an L-space and a S-space, both subspaces of $\mathcal{P}(\om)$ equipped with the Vietoris topology.
+However, no additional properties of towers are usually needed (with the exception of the last result), except possibly of some maximality properties like generating a dense ideal (i.e. such that every infinite subset of $\omega$ contains an infinite element of the ideal), or a maximal ideal.
 Perhaps this is the reason why there were not many attempts to develop a structure theory for towers.
-This article can be treated as a modest contribution to the program of filling this gap.
-The properties of being special or Hausdorff demarcate some dividing lines in the class of towers.
-In Section \ref{Tukey} we try to examine possible ways to expand this research.
-We use Tukey ordering, a tool which has proved its worth in exploring the structure of ultrafilters.